Ivanoe Bonomi: Background and earlier career

 In 1907 he was elected to the city council of Rome and was a member of the city government for one year.
 In the 1909 general elections he was elected to the Chamber of Deputies in the constituency of Mantua.
 During this time he was a strong advocate of support for Giovanni Giolitti, a liberal reformer, since he felt that this would allow Socialists to influence and contribute to progressive developments like the proposed introduction of universal suffrage.
 His positions, however, continued to remain a minority within the Socialist Party even if at this time the main leader was Turati, himself a reformist.
 In 1911 Bonomi dissented again with the party line by writing articles expressing lukewarm support for the invasion of Libya.
 In March 1912 he, along with other members of the right-wing of the Socialist Party, took the unprecedented move of meeting King Victor Emmanuel III to express their relief for the failure of an anarchist assassination attempt.
 This finally prompted his expulsion at the party congress held that year, where the more radical faction gained majority control.

 Those who had been expelled founded the Italian Reformist Socialist Party (PSRI), which won 3.92% of the vote and 19 seats in the 1913 elections.

 The PSRI supported Italy's entry into World War I and gave vital support to the nationalist government led by Antonio Salandra.
 When Italy declared war on Austria-Hungary in May 1915, Bonomi volunteered in the Army and was sent to the front as a sub-lieutenant in the 7th Alpini Regiment, taking part in the fighting.
 In June 1916 he was appointed Minister of Public Works in the Boselli cabinet and held this position for twelve months, until his resignation due to disagreements on domestic policy.
 He would hold the same Ministry a second time in the Orlando cabinet from January to June 1919.
-In the war's aftermath he was Minister of War (March 1920 - April 1921) and then briefly Minister of the Treasury under Prime Ministers Francesco Saverio Nitti and Giolitti.
+In the war's aftermath he was Minister of War (March 1920 – April 1921) and then briefly Minister of the Treasury under Prime Ministers Francesco Saverio Nitti and Giolitti.

-Crisis of the Italian democracy and first term as Prime Minister
+Crisis of the Italian democracy and first term as prime minister

-A few months later, he became Prime Minister of Italy for the first time, in a coalition government, and was the first socialist to hold the post.
-Early in 1922, his government collapsed, and he was replaced as Prime Minister by Luigi Facta, amidst the Fascist insurgency led by Benito Mussolini.
+A few months later, he became Prime Minister of Italy for the first time, in a coalition government, the outgoing Minister of War, a politician with guaranteed contact with the army and an independent ex-reformist socialist, who had publicly welcomed the spread of Fascism in his home province of Mantua.
+Early in 1922, his government collapsed, and he was replaced as prime minister by Luigi Facta, amidst the Fascist insurgency led by Benito Mussolini.